KennyThomas/GraphTheoryProject/Overview.md

 * Once the installer is downloaded run and wait for it to be installed. <br>

 ### Running the Programme
-* Once Pyton is installed cd into Python files.<br>
+* Once Python is installed cd into Python files.<br>
-* Run the command Python GraphTheoryProject.py .This will run the programme.<br>
+* Run the command Python GraphTheoryProject.py.
+This will run the programme.<br>
 * Next you should see an option to continue or quit. <br>
 * Type 1 to continue or 2 to quit.<br>
 * Enter in a Regular expression e.g "b?" <br>